dplanitzer/Serena/Commands/shell/README.md

 # The Shell

-The shell allows you to enter simple commands to list the contents of directories and to work with files.
+The shell enables you to launch executables, navigate the file system, list the contents of directories, work with files and other things.
+A number of commands are built into the shell.
+You can find a description of each command in the list below.

 ## Line Editor